ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 The first term in the VAE loss function is the log-likelihood of reconstruction - given latent variables $z$, the distribution over $x'$.
 The latent variables are sampled from our encoder (hence the expectation $\mathbf{E}_{z \sim E_{\theta}}$).

-Minimizing the negative log-likelihood is equivilant to likelihood maximization.
-In our case, the likelihood maximization maximizies the similarity between  the distribution over our training data $P(x \mid z)$ and our parametrized approximation.
+Minimizing the negative log-likelihood is equivalent to likelihood maximization.
+In our case, the likelihood maximization maximizes the similarity between  the distribution over our training data $P(x \mid z)$ and our parametrized approximation.

-Section 5.1 of the fountional [Deep Learning textbook](http://www.deeplearningbook.org/)  that for a Gaussian approximation, maximizing the log-likelihood is equivilant to minimizing mean square error ($\mathbf{MSE}$):
+Section 5.1 of the [Deep Learning textbook](http://www.deeplearningbook.org/)  that for a Gaussian approximation, maximizing the log-likelihood is equivalent to minimizing mean square error ($\mathbf{MSE}$):

 $$\mathbf{MSE} = \frac{1}{n} \sum \Big( \mid \mid x' - x \mid \mid \Big)^{2} $$